- Contact information

 - When buying firewood, make sure you get pieces that are dry and either have no bark or loose bark (a sign that wood is very dry).
 This will reduce the chance of spreading disease and your fire will start more easily.

 - Reduce your need for open fire by cooking over gas or charcoal.
 Instead of an evening campfire, explore new night-time activities like star-gazing or viewing wildlife by flashlight.

 - Follow emerald ash borer quarantine laws .
 Never take a chance of letting emerald ash borer out of a quarantined area.

-- Within quarantined areas, follow best management practices .
-These recommendations are intended to slow the spread of this pest within quarantined counties.
+- In quarantined areas, follow the recommendations intended to slow the spread of this pest within quarantined counties.

 - Woodland owners can use the ash management guidelines for Wisconsin.
 These guidelines aim to minimize the impact of emerald ash borer on our forests.

 - Maintain the health of yard trees by watering during times of drought.
 Ash trees are sensitive to drought conditions and require plenty of moisture throughout the growing season.
 Please note, though, that the emerald ash borer infests healthy trees too, not just stressed trees.

 - Be on the lookout for this pest!
 Be familiar with the signs and symptoms ash trees have when infested by emerald ash borer.
 Also, know how to identify emerald ash borer and other pests that are look-alikes.

 - Report any suspected emerald ash borer infestations (if two or more symptoms or signs are present) to the Department of Agriculture, Trade and Consumer Protection by calling the Emerald Ash Borer Hotline at 1-800-462-2803 or submit a report online.